2024/2025 Malaysian Tax Booklet

 Under an OECD Inclusive Framework, more than 140 jurisdictions agreed to enact a two-pillar solution to address the challenges arising from the digitalisation of the economy.
 Pillar Two introduces a global minimum Effective Tax Rate (ETR) via a system where multinational groups with consolidated revenue over EUR 750 million are subject to a minimum ETR of 15% on income arising in low-tax jurisdictions.

-The Government has announced in Budget 2024 that the GMT is expected to be implemented in 2025 and has released the draft legislation which will incorporate the provisions of the GloBE rules including the Qualified Domestic Top-up Tax (QDTT) rules into the Malaysian tax legislations, i.e. the ITA 1967, Petroleum (Income Tax) Act 1967 and LBATA 1990.
-The draft provisions closely aligns with the OECD Model Rules which includes:
+The GMT will be effective for MNEs with financial years beginning on or after 1 January 2025.
+The provisions of the GloBE rules including the Qualified Domestic Top-up Tax (QDTT) rules have been incorporated into the Malaysian tax legislations, i.e. the ITA 1967, Petroleum (Income Tax) Act 1967 and LBATA 1990.
+The provisions closely aligns with the OECD Model Rules which includes:

 • The Multinational Top-up Tax under the Income Inclusion Rule and QDTT on in-scope MNEs commencing on or after 1 January 2025